rticommunity/rtiperftest/srcDoc/tutorials/dealing_with_largedata.rst

         52428800, 52.4, 83.9

 You will have noticed the parameter *-sendqueuesize*.
-It specifies the initial length for the queue that Connext will allocate for sending samples.
+It specifies the initial length for the queue that *ConnextDDS* will allocate for sending samples.
 In other words, the send window size.

 By default, this value is 50 but since we are sending up to 50MB on this test,